North Korea sends diplomats to Malaysia to get Kim Jong-nam’s body

-A high-level North Korean delegation arrived in Kuala Lumpur on Tuesday seeking the body of leader Kim Jong-un’s half brother, the victim of a nerve-agent attack that many suspect the North itself of orchestrating.
+A high-level North Korean delegation arrived in Kuala Lumpur on Tuesday seeking the body of leader Kim Jong Un’s half brother, the victim of a nerve-agent attack that many suspect the North itself of orchestrating.

-The body of Kim Jong-nam, killed Feb.
+The body of Kim Jong Nam, killed Feb.
 13 at Kuala Lumpur’s airport, is at the centre of a heated diplomatic battle between North Korea and Malaysia.
 North Korea opposed Malaysian officials even conducting an autopsy, while Malaysia has resisted giving up the body without getting DNA samples and confirmation from next of kin.

 The delegation includes Ri Tong Il, a former North Korean deputy ambassador to the United Nations, who told reporters Tuesday outside the North Korean Embassy that the diplomats were in Malaysia to retrieve the body and seek the release of a North Korean arrested in the case.
 He said the delegation also wants “development of the friendly relationship” between North Korea and Malaysia.

-Malaysian officials have confirmed that the victim of the attack was Kim Jong-nam.
+Malaysian officials have confirmed that the victim of the attack was Kim Jong Nam.
 North Korea, however, has identified him only as a North Korean national with a diplomatic passport bearing the name Kim Chol.

 Health Minister Subramaniam Sathasivam said Malaysia will continue to insist that the body be positively identified by medical examiners through DNA or other means before it can be released.
 He said the protocol is to release it to the next-of-kin once identification is completed.